Who receives Zakat?

 These eight categories can be divided into three overall categories, each with distinctive direct recipients.

-The fourth category literally translates as ‘winning hearts’.
+The fourth category, Al-Mu’allafate-Qulubuhum, literally translates as ‘winning hearts’.
 In today’s context, this can be interpreted as advocacy.
+This term applies to people who have embraced Islam or who are inclined to it.